 It takes time to overcome the unconscious limiting habits that we have accumulated and for us to learn new ways that support how we wish to be living our lives.
 But that is OK as we have the whole of this lifetime and many others to learn our lessons.

-However, time is nothing but a product of our collective consciousness and doesn’t actually exist.
-But without the illusion of time, we would not be able to play here in this physical reality.
+Time is nothing but a product of our collective consciousness and doesn’t actually exist.
+However, the illusion of time is necessary for us to be able to play here in this physical reality.

 Imagine if we could see all time and space, here and now.
 We would see all of our lifetimes together, everything we had learned and will learn, all together.
 We would not need to do anything.
 Everything would be happening instantly right now.
 There would be no point in having a life.
 Game over!
 Viewed this way, time is our friend as it allows us to participate and act out many lifetimes of experiences.